jocelynmutso/documentation-test/src/markdown/advanced-operations/lifecycle-management:tags.md

 ## Quick Summary

 * Dialob supports two kinds of tagging: Linear and Branching
-* Dialog forms created via branching will not appear in Version History
+* Dialob forms created via branching will not appear in Version History
 * Multiple users editing the same dialog session simultaneously will result in unpredictable Dialob behaviour

 [Examples of tagging: Linear and Branching](#examples)